ls1intum/Themis/docs/analysis/ui.rst

 ***************

 The high-fidelity mockups below show the initial design draft for Themis.
 They focus on the assessment view and display the main workflow using the iPad app.
-The view is mainly divided into three parts horizontally, including a filetree sidebar, the code viewer as well as a correction sidebar (from left to right).
+The view is mainly divided into three parts horizontally, including a file tree sidebar, the code viewer as well as a correction sidebar (from left to right).
 Within the code viewer, tutors can highlight specific lines of code and provide feedback.
 After finishing the assessment, the tutor can submit the feedback and either jump to the next submission or stop assessing.